Ana Camila Pirelli

-Ana Camila Donatella Pirelli Cubas (born 30 January 1989) is a Paraguayan track and field athlete who competes in the heptathlon.
-She is the Paraguayan record holder in the event with her personal best score of 5733 points.
+Ana Camila Donatella Pirelli Cubas (born 30 January 1989), nicknamed “Guarani Panther”, is a Paraguayan track and field athlete who competes in the heptathlon.
+She is the Paraguayan record holder in the event with a personal best score of 5733 points.
 Pirelli holds more than a dozen national records in events as varied as the 100 metres hurdles, shot put and the indoor women's pentathlon.
 Pirelli was the heptathlon silver medallist at the 2013 South American Championships in Athletics.
 She won the gold medal at the 2013 Bolivarian Games and the 2014 South American Games, breaking games records at both competitions.
 Pirelli is tied to Paraguay Marathon Club and competes in Paraguay's national competitions under the Federación Paraguaya de Atletismo.

+Pirelli has committed to using her platform as a sportswoman to speak out about the impact of climate change as an EcoAthlete Champion, saying that growing up surrounded by wildlife has made her eager to protect it.
+In November 2023, she was named one of the BBC 100 Women 2023 for her sporting achievements and climate activism.

 Career

 Early life and career

 She was born to Juan Carlos Pirelli and Magdalena Cubas in Asunción and raised in Ayolas.
 Pirelli had an upbringing full of sports – her father was a basketball player while her mother was a former national universities champion in the pentathlon.
 She frequented the local sports club, Club Social y Deportivo Yacyretá, with her brother in her youth.
 She took part in basketball, handball and tennis.
 At age ten she became the national champion in figure skating in her age category.
 She then turned her attention to swimming and represented her country at an international event in Chile in 2005, setting a national junior record in the 50 metres freestyle swimming event.
-An interest in athletics followed: she took part in the 2005 South American Junior Championships in Athletics, although the she was last in both the throwing events (shot put and javelin throw) in which she competed.
+An interest in athletics followed: she took part in the 2005 South American Junior Championships in Athletics, although she was last in both the throwing events (shot put and javelin throw) in which she competed.
 In 2006, she ran a Paraguayan national record of 25.51 seconds for the 200 metres and won the gold medal in the heptathlon at the 2006 South American Youth Championships in Athletics.

-Pirelli performed in the 100 metres hurdles and the 4×400 metres relay at the 2007 South American Junior Championships in Athletics, but finished last in both races.
+Pirelli participated in the 100 metres hurdles and the 4×400 metres relay at the 2007 South American Junior Championships in Athletics, but finished last in both races.
 The heptathlon continued to bring her greater success, as she managed fourth place at the 2007 Pan American Junior Athletics Championships – an event won by future world championships medalist Brianne Theisen.